Alejogb1/job-board/blog-data/how-do-i-resolve-the-cant-find-training-file-error.md

 3. **File Does Not Exist:** While it may seem obvious, sometimes files simply aren't present at the intended locations, perhaps due to an interrupted download, a failed data transfer, or simply having moved the file and not updated it within the training configuration.
 4. **Misconfigured data loading libraries:** Specifically within libraries like TensorFlow or PyTorch, there may be configurations for specific datasets where the library is expecting a specific data structure.
 If that is missing or incorrectly configured you will get data loading errors.

-Okay, let's look at some code examples.
+, let's look at some code examples.
 For these, I’ll use python as it's fairly ubiquitous in the data science and machine learning fields.

 **Example 1: Absolute vs. Relative Paths**